kiwicom/flask-ninja/docs/source/getting_started.rst

 Quick Example
 _____________

-So you can see, that it is really simple and powerful.
+As you can see, that it is really simple and powerful.

 ``main.py``